-Fees are payable immediately when the student has received notification of enrolment.
-Fees must be paid in full within 10 days of receiving an invoice from FirstAidPro.
-FirstAidPro may discontinue training if fees are not paid as required.
-For a full list of current fees and charges please request a copy of FirstAidProschedule of fees and charges.
+Fees are paid upon enrolment or within 7days of receiving invoice.
+The initial fee payment must be paid prior to commencing training or within 7 days of receiving an invoice from Firstaidpro.
+Firstaidpro may discontinue training if fees are not paid as required.
+For a full list of current fees and charges please request a copy of Firstaidpro schedule of fees and charges.

 Students who cancel their enrolment part way through a training program must notify FirstAidPro in writing at the soonest opportunity if consideration of fee reimbursement is required.
 Once FirstAidPro is notified a refund will be issued for the component of training not commenced.
 FirstAidPro is entitled to retain fees for any component of the course completed up until the point of notification by the student cancellation.

 Students who require replacement of issued text or training workbooks will be liable for additional charges to cover the cost of replacement.
 For a full list of replacement charges please refer to the FirstAidPro schedule of fees and charges.

 Unique Student Identifier (USI)

 ALL students enrolling in nationally accredited training are required to provide photographic evidence to prove their identity (ie Drivers Licence, proof of age card, Passport) and also provide their USI (unique Student Identifier).
 Students without any proof of identity or a pre-existing USI cannot be enrolled.
 Firstaidpro cannot issue a certificate to any student, regardless of course outcome result, without the student providing a USI.
 You can download a fact sheet about the USI here.
 If you do not already have your USI, visit the USI website to create one.